drazen-nikolic/es-workshop/assignments/07-homework-js.md

 Analyze the documentation for your client library and create a simple project, which includes required Elasticsearch client API dependencies.

-For each functionality you are implementing, create different buttons and some other way you would be able to trigger them (so you can later validate with "Expected results").
+For each functionality you are implementing, create few simple forms with buttons or some other way you would be able to trigger them (so you can later validate with "Expected results").

 #### Part 2 - Implement relational database mock repository